-12. AUDITORS
+12. Auditors

 AGSA is the registered auditor of the Company.
-The auditors of Harith Fund Managers (Pty) Limited and Harith General Partners (Pty) Limited are BDO South Africa Inc. BIG's subsidiaries, which are Nzalo Insurance Service Limited and Bophelo Life Insurance Limited are, currently going through liquidation, therefore, there is currently no planned audit for the aforementioned subsidiaries.
+The auditors of Harith Fund Managers (Pty) Limited and Harith General Partners (Pty) Limited are BDO South Africa Inc. BIG's subsidiaries, which are Nzalo Insurance Service Limited and Bophelo Life Insurance Limited, are currently going through liquidation, therefore, there is currently no planned audit for the aforementioned subsidiaries.
 The auditor of SA SME Fund Limited is Deloitte.

-AGSA was given unrestricted access to all financial records and related data, including minutes of all meetings of shareholders, the Board of Directors and committees of the Board.
+AGSA was given unrestricted access to all financial records and related data, including minutes of all meetings of the Company.
 The Board of Directors believes that all representations made to the external auditor during the audit are valid and appropriate.